 Laser epithelial keratomileusis, or LASEK, combines benefits of the two most commonly carried out procedures – LASIK and PRK.
 LASEK eye surgery is utilized to deal with astigmatism, nearsightedness, or farsightedness.

-Cost of Lasek Eye Surgery
+Cost of Lasek Eye Surgery in 2019

 The cost of LASEK eye surgery differs significantly across the nation.
 Numerous elements influence the LASEK expense, however the average rate most people pay has to do with $2,000 per eye.